Bjond/brigid/README.md

 # brigid
-Accepts an audit log in stdin and emits an un-opaqued version to stdout Brigid is the Celtic god of knowledge and wisdom
+Accepts an audit log in stdin and emits an un-opaqued version to stdout.
+Brigid is the Celtic god of knowledge and wisdom